mitric-lab/python_for_chemists/src/00-preface/03-mdbook_usage.md

 The sidebar may not automatically appear if the window is too narrow, particularly on mobile displays.
 In that situation, the menu icon (three horizontal bars) at the top-left of the page can be pressed to open and close the sidebar.

-The **arrow buttons** at the bottom of the page can be used to navigate to the previous or the next chapter.
+The **arrow buttons** left and right to the page can be used to navigate to the previous or the next chapter.

 The **left and right arrow keys** on the keyboard can be used to navigate to the previous or the next chapter.